kubewarden/docs/docs/operator-manual/policy-servers/02-private-registry.md

-Once a PolicyServer is configured to access private registries, policies running on it and using the defined SDKs and lower level host capabilities APIs will be able to access private registries too, as PolicyServers expose that functionality through the defined policy SDKs and lower level host capability API.
+Once a PolicyServer is configured to access private registries, policies running on it and using the defined SDKs and lower level host capabilities APIs will be able to access private registries too.
+This is because PolicyServers expose that functionality through the defined policy SDKs and lower level host capability API.
 This is the case for example in policies that verify signatures of container images.